 WHAT IS A SNIFF SURVEY ?

-A sniff survey is an independent subjective survey, which measures the impact of odours.
-It identifies the specific odour source, or sources, where it’s not known.
+A sniff survey is an independent subjective survey that measures the impact of odours.
+Known by many names, you may also see it referred to as a sniff test, odour survey or field odour survey.
+It identifies the specific odour source, or sources, where it is not known.

-Silsoe Odours uses the results of the sniff survey to provide our customers with scientific evidence relating to your odour emissions.
-Our report will enable you to measure, evaluate and ultimately control the odours which may be produced by your plants and processes.
+At Silsoe Odours, we use the results of this type of odour survey to provide clients with scientific evidence relating to your odour emissions.
+Our report will enable you to measure, evaluate and ultimately control the odours which your plants and processes may produce.

-Our sniff surveys use a panel of qualified odour assessors, in line with BSEN16842-2 guidelines, to determine the effects of odour dispersal over a determined period, in a range of meteorological conditions.
+Our sniff surveys are conducted by qualified odour panellists, in line with BSEN16842-2 guidelines.
+They determine the effects of odour dispersal over a determined period in a range of meteorological conditions.

 HOW DO SNIFF SURVEYS ASSESS ODOUR IMPACT?

-Sniff surveys use a series of observation points located downwind of the suspected source of the odour, detailed records are kept in order to track its intensity and frequency.
+Sniff surveys use a series of observation points located downwind of the suspected source of the odour.
+Panellists keep detailed records to track intensity and frequency.
 The term ‘plume’ describes the trajectory of the odour and the dispersal pattern created as it meets atmospheric turbulence.
-Data is recorded at regular intervals, noting meteorological divergences.
-The human assessors use the ‘sniff test’ to determine the absence or presence of the odour and its journey is plotted by noting where the smell is at its most intense, and at what point it disappears.
+We record data at regular intervals, noting meteorological divergences.
+Our human assessors use the ‘sniff test’ to determine the absence or presence of the odour, and its journey is plotted by noting where the smell is at its most intense and at what point it disappears.

-The composition of the panel for any given sniff survey will remain constant throughout the testing process and the number of assessors will be determined by the manner of assessment:
+The composition of the panel for any given odour survey will remain constant throughout the testing process, and the manner of assessment will determine the number of panellists:

 Plume Method – a minimum of five assessors.